December 21, 2019

 - Removed the existing HDD from the rack and installed the mounting bracket containing the SSD drives in the same location using the same holes and screws.

-- Connected the power cable to both drives but didn’t attached the data cable to the 500 GB drive.
+- Connected the power cable to both drives but didn’t attach the data cable to the 500 GB drive.

 - Without reattaching the case cover, connected the power cable, monitor cable, and the Toshiba USB drive containing the system image backup.